The explore/exploit strategy is an iterative approach to systems engineering and team formation.

 Saša Jurić talks about the Erlang runtime, the BEAM virtual machine.

-Since years I planned to write a post about "Why can Erlang have this 'let it crash' methodology and all others can't?".
 Now, Saša Jurić shows exactly that along with other runtime features of the BEAM VM is his talk about the Soul of Erlang and Elixir.

 His talk perfectly extends my last post about What's Next for Our Programming Languages and Operating Systems? and gives a glimpse on the future.